sezanzeb/input-remapper/HELP.md

 example, if 10 should be mapped to Shift_L, xkb configs would disable key 10 and key-mapper would write 50 into /dev, which is Shift_L in xmodmaps output.
 This sounds incredibly simple and makes me throw away tons of code.
+This conflicts with the original keycodes though, writing custom keycodes into /dev/uinput makes the original keycode not mapped by xbk symbol files, and therefore leak through.
+In the previous example, it would still write '1', and then after that the other key.
+By adding a timeout single keys work, but holding down a button that is mapped to shift will (would usually have a keycode of 10, now triggers writing 50) write "!!!!!!!!!".
+Even though no symbols are loaded for that button.

+This is because the second device that starts writing an event.value of 2 will take control of what is happening.
+Following example: (KB = keyboard, example devices)
+1. hold a on KB1: `a-1`, `a-2`, `a-2`, `a-2`, ...
+2. hold shift on KB2: `shift-2`, `shift-2`, `shift-2`, ...
+No a-2 on KB1 happening anymore.
+The xkb symbols of KB2 will be used!
+So if KB2 maps shift+a to b, it will write b, even though KB1 maps shift+a to c!
+And if you reverse this, hold shift on KB2 first and then a on KB1, the xkb mapping of KB1 will take effect and write c!

+Which means in order to prevent "!!!!!!" being written while holding down keycode 10 on the mouse, which is supposed to be shift, the 10 of the key-mapper /dev node has to be mapped to none as well.
+But that would prevent a key that is mapped to "1", which translates to 10, from working.

+That means instead of using the output from xmodmap to determine the correct keycode, use a custom mapping that starts at 255 and just offsets xmodmap by 255.
+The correct capabilities need to exist this time.
+Everything below 255 is disabled.
+This mapping is applied to key-mappers custom /dev node.

 # How I would have liked it to be